vplesko/OrbLang/docs/references/reference_orb_mac.md

 `::plusEscape` on `argName` makes the argument be escaped an additional time before processing on invocation.

-Arguments must not be marked to not be escaped and to be escaped an additional time.
+Arguments must not be marked both to not be escaped and to be escaped an additional time.

 `::variadic` on the last argument name makes this a variadic macro.
+On invocation, all surplus arguments will be grouped as elements of a `raw` value that will be passed as the value of the variadic argument.